vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Once a deck is selected, entry level operations such as `add`, `delete`, `find`, `list` can be performed.

 The implementation of this feature requires the GUI to be updated whenever a deck is selected.
 This is done by using the UI, Logic and Model components.
+The selected deck is retrieved from `FilteredList<Deck>` in the model component and replaces the current entries in the `UniqueEntryList` object of WordBank causing the UI to change accordingly.
+A similar approach is done for other commands that changes the UI such as `new <deck>` and `clear` command

 #### Design Considerations